ChunMinChang/rust-audio-lib-sample/step6.md

-# Library Based on Platform C API - Part 2: FFI
+# Library Based on Platform C API - Part 2: Linking to Platform Library

 ## Foreign Function Interface: Linking to Platform Library

 Recall what we did in [Calling Native C APIs from Rust][callingC]: To call native APIs, *Rust* provides a *FFI* mechanism by keyword ```extern```.
 We can call the native platform-dependent C APIs in the similar way, with different *link* settings.
-To make it simple, let's assume we have a ```sys``` module that wraps all the the native types and APIs we need.
-Using *module* is a common way to organize code in *Rust*.
-See more details in [modules chapter][mod] of *The Rust Programming Language*.

-Based on the assumption we set, we can rewrite *src/lib.rs* as follows:
+To make it simple, let's assume we have a ```sys``` module that wraps all the the native types and APIs we need (Using *module* is a common way to organize code in *Rust*.
+See more details in [modules chapter][mod] of *The Rust Programming Language*.).
+By the assumption we set, we can rewrite *src/lib.rs* as follows:

 ```rust
 mod sys; // Module contains types and functions of the external libraries.